edmund-leibert/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/Scratch notes/🗒️ Obsidian/Miscellaneous Notes.md

 <br>﹈<br>^1702108324016

 ﹇<br>
 As of Apr.
-12, 2024 07:53:37 AM, generally, what does each highlighting color signify?
+12, 2024 07:53:37 AM, when taking notes, what does each highlighting color signify?

 #card